kevinkga/bbos/README.md

 # Customisations
 There are two types of customisations that are implemented by this utility:
+## Scripts
+The entire `chroot` folder gets copied across to `/root/chroot` on the target system and `install.sh` gets called once the utility chroots into the system.

+Here you can modify what files you want to have made available and the entry point `install.sh` that will execute within the image building process.
+It is as simple as that.

+For more complex deployments, I would recommend using more advanced tools like Ansible to provision the system.

+In fact, you can look at the default content of `install.sh` where it clones a git repo of an Ansible Playbook and executes it locally.

 ## File overlay
 These are files that you want to add or replace into the base image.
 These are stored in the `overlay` folder.
 Typically, your base image will have two main partitions:
 - `system-boot`: This is where you will find the boot files e.g. the kernel and the initial ramdisk.
 It also contains the `firmware` folder which itself contains a few interesting files like: